Yelp/nrtsearch/docs/docker_compose.rst

 0. PreSteps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Start an AWS EC2 instance, with docker and git installed.
-One needs docker-compose to run the example because EC2 does not come with docker-compose.
+One needs docker-compose to run the example, however EC2 instances do not come with docker-compose, so that will need to be installed.
 One will also need a boto.cfg that can access a pre-existing S3 bucket.
 This can be done like this (details may vary according to your AMI image):

 .. code-block::

   # install docker-compose
   shell% sudo curl -L "https://github.com/docker/compose/releases/download/1.27.4/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
   shell% sudo chmod +x /usr/local/bin/docker-compose
-  # set the AWS credentials in your boto.cfg file
+  # set the AWS credentials in your boto.cfg file, which must be located in the project root directory.
   shell% cat boto.cfg
   [default]
   region = eu-central-1